 Long War 2 Beginner Tips: Read before starting your first X-COM 2 LW2 Campaign!
 (Havens, Resistance, Supplies, Intel, Liberation Missions and more)

-The Long War 2 free mod (or expansion if you prefer) for XCOM 2 increases the time, complexity, and difficulty of the XCOM 2 campaign.
-While I feel its an amazing mod, one of my main issues with is that the overall world map mechanics are not explained well enough.
-This article will be a quick primer of the information that every player should know before starting up a Long War 2 campaign.
+Beginner strategy for Long War 2!
+This free mod for XCOM 2 increases the time, complexity, and difficulty of the XCOM 2 campaign.
+While it is an amazing mod, one of its downsides is that the new geoscape and other mechanics are not explained well enough.
+This article will be a quick primer of the information that every player should know before starting a Long War 2 campaign.

 Before Starting Long War 2: Setup, Installation, Mods, Workshop